-The affect of race/ethnicity and other demographic characteristics on suicidal behavior in the LGB population has also been studied little, but reports suggest high suicide attempt rates among African American gay/bisexual men, among gay/bisexual men of lower socioeconomic status, and among LGB Latinx [35].
+The effect of race/ethnicity and other demographic characteristics on suicidal behavior in the LGB population has also been studied little, but reports suggest high suicide attempt rates among African American gay/bisexual men, among gay/bisexual men of lower socioeconomic status, and among LGB Latinx [35].

 Depression and suicide are also common among transgender individuals.
 One survey assessed transgender individuals' school experiences from kindergarten through grade 12.
 Of the individuals who were out as transgender during their school years, 77% reported at least one negative experience, including physical attacks, verbal abuse, and mistreatment by teachers and/or administrators.
 Among those with negative school experiences, 58% attempted suicide, compared with 37% of transgender individuals without negative school experiences.
 Among out transgender college students, 24% reported that they were physically, verbally, or sexually harassed.
 [38].
 Across all age groups, 39% of transgender individuals reported experiencing serious psychologic distress in the past month, compared with 5% of the general U.S. population.
-In addition, 40% of individuals reported attempting suicide, more than nine times the rate in the United States [38; 47].
+Up to 82% of transgender persons have considered suicide in their lifetimes [124].
+In addition, 40% of individuals reported attempting suicide, more than nine times the rate in the United States [38; 47; 124].